yearn/yearn-devdocs/docs/getting-started/products/yeth/overview.md

 - No user may swap assets with the contract.
 - No user may deposit assets into the contract.
-- Users may only withdraw assets in a balanced manner, single sided withdrawals are not allowed.
+- Users may only withdraw assets in a balanced manner, single-sided withdrawals are not allowed.
-- Weights, rates and rate providers cannot be updated during this mode.
+- Weights, rates, and rate providers cannot be updated during this mode.
-- A weight and/or amplification ramp cannot be started.
+- A weight or amplification ramp cannot be started.
 - Management or guardian can undo pause mode to resume normal operation.

 ### Killed mode